Calvin-Data-Science/data202/web/index.md

 # Course Components

+## Class Meetings

+Our times together as a full class fulfill three purposes:

+* Learning technical content, in an environment where we can ask questions and learn from each others' misconceptions.
+* Hands-on practice in an environment where we can support each other
+* Practice articulating thoughtful critique of perspectives on data science.

+Meeting those goals requires that you come.
+So *attendance is required* unless you talk with me about it.
+If you have a choice, it will probably be easiest to skip a lab day.

+## Labs

+Labs will give us weekly practice with basic computational tools.
+Since there isn't a separate lab time in the schedule, we'll meet in the lab during one of our normal meeting times - typically Mondays.

+Our goal is that labs can be completed in the 50 minutes allotted.
+But if we mis-estimate, or something goes wrong, you'll have some extra time to finish them (see below).

+## Homework

+Weekly homework assignments will provide deeper practice with technical and conceptual tools, including communication and reflection.

+## Quizzes

+There will be frequent quizzes, usually short and at the beginning of class.

+## Projects

+There is no final exam for this course; instead, students will do two projects, both done in groups of 2 or 3.

+### **Project 1**: replicate and critique some real-world data science

+For this project you will pick some existing data science work (a blog post, report, research paper, etc.) and replicate a visual or some other part of it.

+Milestones due along with the corresponding week's homework:

+* Week 2: Propose 2 or 3 potential options that interest you, and write why you find them interesting.
+The course staff will help you determine what's feasible.
+* Week 3: Have the dataset in hand; give some basic descriptive statistics about it.
+* Week 4: Rough draft of the visual you want to make.
+* Week 5: Final visual, plus your critique of the original article and some follow-up questions.

+### **Project 2**: ask and answer your own data science question

+This project will require doing new work, either extending some existing work (like the first project) or starting from scratch.
+Results will be presented in the form of a blog post (only posted publicly if want to), supporting code, and a brief presentation to the class.
+Successful outcomes should include visual, analytical, and perspectival components.

+The final course meeting (during the designated final exam period on December 12) will be devoted to final project presentations.
+Feedback on others' projects will be part of your final project grade, so attendance is mandatory.

+Milestones:

+* Week 6: Draft of a project proposal including specific questions
+* Week 8: Revised project proposal
+* Week 10: Dataset and exploratory visualization done
+* Week 12: Initial modeling and visualization
+* Week 15: Final presentation

+## Participation: Class Discussions and Journals

+I want to invite you into an ongoing discussion about data and society.
+Towards that end we will have one 20-minute discussion time during class each week.
+Your responsibility will be to:

+* Read or watch one or two pieces per week.
+* Write a brief (less than one page) journal entry about what you read, which might include:
+  * a one-sentence summary of the article for your future self
+  * a quote and your thoughts about it
+  * something you found surprising or cool
+  * something you disagree with
+  * something you didn't understand
+  * a question this raises for you
+* Be prepared to share your thoughts during class.

+Most of the readings will be from a worldview and perspective that is superficially quite different from what we would call a "Reformed Christian perspective".
+Part of my goal this semester is to start articulating such a perspective.
+Your thoughtful engagement in class discussions will be extremely helpful towards that end!

+# Policies

+## Grading

+Grades will be determined as follows.

+* 10% Labs
+* 20% Homework
+* 20% Quizzes
+* 10% Project 1
+* 20% Project 2
+* 20% Participation

+## Due Dates

 Although the schedule of topics and readings may shift (since this is my first time running this course in this format), I want to make sure those shifts don't hinder your ability to plan.
 So due dates will follow a consistent rhythm:

 * Each week's lab (if applicable) will be due at noon the day after the lab (typically Tuesday at noon, since labs will typically be on Mondays).